Shashank-Ojha/Neural-Networks/README.md

 # Neural-Networks
-Neural Networks written in Python
+Neural Networks written in Python:

 * To model and, or, xor gates
 * To handle higher dimensions